awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 #### Amazon CodeGuru Reviewer service\-linked role<a name="codeguru-slr"></a>

-When you associate a repository with CodeGuru Reviewer, a service\-linked role is created so that CodeGuru Reviewer can detect issues and recommend fixes for Java code in pull requests\.
+When you associate a repository with CodeGuru Reviewer, a service\-linked role is created so that CodeGuru Reviewer can detect issues and recommend fixes for Java or Python code in pull requests\.
 The service\-linked role is named AWSServiceRoleForAmazonCodeGuruReviewer\.
 For more information, see [Using Service\-Linked Roles for Amazon CodeGuru Reviewer](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/using-service-linked-roles.html)\.

 For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.